nfoert/cardie/README.md

 There's lots of things that need implemented or changed in this project.
 Please see [TODO.md](TODO.md).

 ## Contributing
 I'd love to see contributions to this project!
-Please check out the [issues](https://github.com/nfoert/issues) page to see what things currently need fixed or added.
+Please check out the [issues](https://github.com/nfoert/cardie/issues) page to see what things currently need fixed or added.

+Additionally, check [TODO.md](TODO.md) for a rough todo list of things that need implemented, and the [wiki](https://github.com/nfoert/cardie/wiki) for some information on how to work with some of the existing systems.